Frequently Asked Questions

 - How do I change the name on my records?

-- How do I request my BCIT transcript?
+- How do I request my official BCIT transcript?

 - How do I get a letter of enrolment or verification?